-Dukkah (Egyptian Nutty Herb and Spice Mix) is a savory, nutty herb and spice blend that’s surprisingly addictive.
+This Dukkah Recipe (Egyptian Herb and Spice Mix) is a savory, nutty herb and spice blend that packs a punch of flavor and crunch.

-I was unsure as to how the use of mint would fare in the mix, but it’s one of my favorite components.
+I was unsure as to how the use of mint would fare in this Dukkah recipe, but it’s one of my favorite components.
 It adds a vibrancy and almost sweetness, without actually adding sweetener.
 I know it might sound like an odd addition, but don’t skip it!

 - Sprinkled on labneh (yogurt cheese) along with a drizzle of good-quality olive oil